 Date of last report update:

-The City's Foreclosure Purchase Incentive Program (FPIP) aims to stabilize and improve residential neighborhoods suffering from the negative effects of the foreclosure crisis.
-The FPIP program offers financial assistance to buyers interested in purchasing a foreclosed home through the allocation of federal Neighborhood Stabilization Program funds.
-There are two financing options with the City's program: Purchase Assistance - $10,000, and Rehabilitation Assistance - $15,000.
-If the buyer lives in the home for 5 years, the loan is completely forgiven.
-Although the City does not currently require certification to a green building standard, the upgrading of foreclosed homes to the required health and safety standards is significantly "greener" than allowing the home to further deteriorate to the point of needing demolition.
+The City's Foreclosure Purchase Incentive Program (FPIP) aimed to stabilize and improve residential neighborhoods suffering from the negative effects of the foreclosure crisis.
+FPIP offered financial assistance to buyers interested in purchasing a foreclosed home through the allocation of federal Neighborhood Stabilization Program funds.
+There were two financing options with the City's program: Purchase Assistance - $10,000, and Rehabilitation Assistance - $15,000.
+If the buyer lived in the home for 5 years, the loan was completely forgiven.
+Although the City did not require certification to a green building standard, the upgrading of foreclosed homes to the required health and safety standards was significantly "greener" than allowing the home to further deteriorate to the point of needing demolition.
 This program is no longer offered.

 The City received $1,054,000 in federal funds to acquire, rehabilitate and re-sell foreclosed homes.
 Homes were rehabbed in accordance with Minnesota Housing’s Green Communities standards.
-7 homes have been rehabbed and resold through the program to low and moderate-income households.
-The City’s Transformation Home Loan Program provides incentive financing for large-scale remodeling projects valued at $50,000 or more.
-Loans are up to 15% of the total project cost with a maximum loan of $25,000.
-There are no income limits, no payments, no interest, and the loan is forgiven after 30 years.
-The program does not include any requirements for certification via a green building framework.
+7 homes were rehabbed and resold through the program to low and moderate-income households.
+The City’s Transformation Home Loan Program provided incentive financing for large-scale remodeling projects valued at $50,000 or more.
+Loans were up to 15% of the total project cost with a maximum loan of $25,000.
+There were no income limits, no payments, no interest, and the loan is forgiven after 30 years.

 Shoreview Home Energy Improvement Loan available for new roof and energy upgrades to the home that include energy efficient heating and cooling systems, additional or replacement insulation, energy efficient replacement windows, doors, energy efficient water heaters.